sachinmsahrma/Ant-Media-Docs/docs/AMS-Cluster-On-AWS.rst

 ------------------------------
 HTTP Load Balancing

-*  We will create Application Load Balancer for HTTP requests and websocket.
-We must define Listener and corresponding Target Group for each port.
+*  You should create Application Load Balancer for HTTP requests and websocket.
+You must define Listener and corresponding Target Group for each port.
 *  Cirstly create a Target Groups with names Origin5080, protocol HTTP and port 5080
 *  Create a Target Groups with names Egde5080, protocol HTTP and port 5080
 *  After creation select groups, click set atributes the enable stickeness.